Skip to Main Content

 With ODU Digital Commons, you can:

 • REACH broader audiences as access to your scholarly work is expanded.
-The Digital Commons offers powerful dissemination that complements traditional publishing and expedites immediate access to your scholarly work.
+Digital Commons offers powerful dissemination that complements traditional publishing and expedites immediate access to your scholarly work.
 You may satisfy funding requirements to publicly disseminate the results of grant-generated research.
 The open-access platform is optimized for visibility through Google and other search engines, making your work more frequently cited, more visible, and more likely to have greater impact.

 • ARCHIVE your scholarly and creative work, so that you know where you can always find it.
 You retain all previously-held rights to your works.
 The Digital Commons accepts your copyright ownership and allows you to freely and legally link to your research output.